Addiction Medicine Health Services Research

 Link to Profile

-Ingrid Binswanger, MD
+Ingrid Binswanger, MD, MPH, MS

-Associate professor
+professor

-Dr. Ingrid A. Binswanger, a Senior Clinician Investigator at the Institute for Health Research, Kaiser Permanente Colorado, Associate Professor at the University of Colorado School of Medicine, and board-certified addiction medicine specialist and health-services researcher.
+Dr. Ingrid A. Binswanger, a Senior Clinician Investigator at the Institute for Health Research, Kaiser Permanente Colorado, Professor of Medicine at the University of Colorado School of Medicine, and board-certified addiction medicine specialist and health-services researcher.
 Dr. Binswanger’s research focuses on improving clinical outcomes in opioid use disorder treatment and preventing medical complications related to substance use.
 Her extensive research, which has influenced policies and practices nationwide, includes projects on opioid tapering, naloxone expansion, and the impact of healthcare and structural conditions on formerly incarcerated individuals.
 Dr. Binswanger is also renowned for her mentorship, guiding over numerous mentees to publish impactful research and obtain independent funding, underscoring her dedication to developing the next generation of healthcare researchers.

 Link to Profile